The thyroid glands are paired, lobed-like structures that wrap partly around the windpipe (trachea), about halfway down the neck of dogs.

 Some visitors to this site also commented that their dogs who had been using Frontline® developed thyroid cancer later on.

-If you notice a lump or swelling on the neck of your dog, you should get your dog to the vet immediately for a complete examination.
+If you notice a mass on your dog's neck, you should get your dog to the vet immediately for a complete examination.

 Tests to properly diagnose dog thyroid cancer include: